Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 IT Asset Security NFC/ID Scanner

-Company-owned assets and approved employee devices are registered and authorized to access resources on the company network.
+The company registers and authorizes company-owned assets and approved employee devices to access resources on the company network.
 This is the first level of security.
 If the device isn’t trusted, then someone can’t gain access.

 The user then signs in to the device either using a type of biometric scanner (more secure) or, more often, using traditional passwords and PIN codes (less secure).